Privacy Policy - June 2026

 If we are processing your personal data based on consent, you have the right to withdraw that consent at any time.
 This will not affect the legality of the processing before you withdrew your consent.
 To withdraw consent, please use the unsubscribe links in our communications or contact us directly.

-To exercise any of these rights, please contact us using the details provided in the "How to contact us" section below.
-We will respond to your request without undue delay and at the latest within one month.
-This period may be extended by up to two additional months for complex requests.
 To protect your privacy and security, we may require verification of your identity before processing your request, typically through proof of identity documentation or account information.
 In most cases, requests are processed free of charge.
 However, we may charge a reasonable fee if your request is manifestly unfounded, excessive, or repetitive.

 Accountability